pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 Apparently, the JavaFX packages are not visible, we need to reference the modules `javafx.graphics` and `javafx.controls`.
 But why?

-The reason is that now, the JDK is also modularized, and the module of our application needs to declare that relies on those modules of the JDK.
+The reason is that now, the JDK is also modularized, and our application needs to declare on which modules of the JDK it relies.

 But why we didn't get any errors in the previous example?

-We didn't get any errors because the classes we used are included in the `java.base` module, which is required by default in all modular applications.
+We didn't get any errors because the classes we used were included in the `java.base` module, which is required by default in all modular applications.

 Notice that this only happens in modular applications.
 As said before, Java 9 is backward compatible, if you don't include a `module-info.java` file in your application, everything will work like in previous versions of Java because you will no be working with modules.
-If you compile the application without that file, you'll see that no errors will be thrown:
+For example, if you compile the application without that file, you'll see that no errors will be thrown:
 ```
 javac -d out com/example/gui/QuoteFxApp.java
 ```

-But we are working modules, so we need to *require* the JavaFX modules our application needs to the `module-info.java` file:
+But we are working modules, so we need to *require* the JavaFX modules our application needs in the `module-info.java` file:
 ```
 module com.example.gui {
   requires javafx.controls;